The JSON object that is sent to the API is comprised of three components:

 validate_input property indicates if your input should be verified.
 If

 true is provided, a fast and descriptive response will be returned if there is any issues with the input.
-It is recommended to omit this key unless confident.
+It is not recommended to omit this key (or use

 The API response contains the following components: